kyuma-git/HackerNewsApp2023/README.md

 - Run the build!

 ## Architecture document
-The layer structure is organized based on VMMV; the Model layer incorporates the Clean Architecture philosophy.
+The layer structure is organized based on MVVM; the Model layer incorporates the Clean Architecture philosophy.
 The persistence layer adopts the Repository pattern.